harshadss/my-presentations/fifth_elephant_2014/ml_workshop/presentation.md

     ind = ind[ind.balance <= 13000 ] # Uses broadcasting
     ind.shape # How many left now ?

-## Missing Data strategies
+## Missing data strategies

-* Replace with median of column
-* Replace with mean of column
+* Replace with median/mean of column
-* Replace with zero if count ?
+* Replace with zero
 * Drop column if more than 30%-40% data missing
 * Convert to bins and keep missing as separate bin